mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 ## License

-Edge is available under the MIT license.
-See the LICENSE file for more info.
+The aforementioned mimik client and service libraries are available under the MIT license.
+See the LICENSE file for more information.